InsightSoftwareConsortium/ITKSphinxExamples/src/Contribute/ContributeWithGit.rst

 Create a new example
 --------------------

-To create a new example, you can make use of the python script located in the binary tree (/path/to/ITKExamples-build/Utilities) ::
+To create a new example, you can make use of the Python script located in the binary tree (/path/to/ITKExamples-build/Utilities) ::

   cd /path/to/ITKExamples-build/Utilities